 Why use CSF instead of blood?

-CSF test offers the distinct benefit of reliable, EARLY detection.
+CSF testing offers the highest accuracy, reliability, and EARLY detection.
 Why?

-Because if misfolded proteins are detectable in blood, this means the notorious troublemakers have breached the blood-brain barrier, spreading throughout the body.
+Because if misfolded proteins are detectable in blood, that means they’ve breached the blood-brain barrier and are spreading throughout the body.

-Having a negative test result simply rules out Parkinson’s, even though the patient may show motor symptoms.
+A negative test result rules out Parkinson’s, even though the patient may show motor symptoms.

-It is recommended that doctors continue monitoring their patient’s disease development by taking the same test within 12 -24 months as a routine check-up.
+It is recommended that doctors continue monitoring their patient’s disease development by retaking the test in 12 -24 months as a routine check-up.

-This biomarker test is an excellent way to monitor the on-going health of the brain.
+This biomarker test is an excellent way to monitor ongoing brain health.

 Parkinson’s was first observed in 1817.
 We’ve been at war now fighting this disease for over 200 years.